Several factors can result in poor TeraCLOUD performance.

 - If websites other than TeraCLOUD are also slow to load or respond, there may be an issue with your internet connection.

-- The following issues could be the cause:
+- The following issues could be caused by:

-- Congestion on TeraCLOUD systems.
-If congestion continues for an extended duration, a notice will be posted on this website.
+- Congestion on TeraCLOUD systems end.
+If congestion continues for an extended duration, all users can find greater details posted on TeraCLOUD's website.

 - Excessive load on your device.
 Please check your device's resource usage for signs of a problem.

-- A problem with the route between your Internet Service Provider and TeraCLOUD.
-In this case, action is required between your provider and TeraCLOUD, and the issue cannot be resolved by you.
+- A routing issue between the user's Internet Service Provider (ISP) and TeraCLOUD.
+In this event, immediate action is required involving your provider and TeraCLOUD.
+This issue can not be resolved by the user.

-- The following issues could be the cause:
+- The following issues could be caused by:

 Trace your route to TeraCLOUD

-The traceroute command (tracert in Windows) shows the network route to a remote host, allowing investigation of intermediate routers along the route.
-While not directly related to bandwidth (upload and download speeds), the response times shown for each router can be used in a simple evaluation of network capabilities.
+The Traceroute command (Tracert in Windows) displays the network route to a remote host, allowing a real-time investigation of intermediate routers along the pathway.
+While this is not directly related to bandwidth (upload and download speeds), the response times shown for each router can be used in a simple evaluation of network capabilities.